Sydney-Informatics-Hub/Germline-ShortV/README.md

 ## Set up

+## Tools

+The scripts have been tested and are compatible with:

+* gatk/4.1.2.0
+* gatk/4.1.8.1
+* samtools/1.10

+GATK periodically likes to change flag names and how they are called, please keep this in mind if using a different version of GATK :).

 * For sample BAMs aligned to the human reference genome, follow [Human (GRCh38/hg38 + ALT contigs)](#human-(grc38/hg38-+-ALT-contigs))
 * For sample BAMs aligned to other reference genomes, follow [non-human organisms](#non-human-organisms)